Brian Span

-Brian "Cobi" Span (born February 23, 1992) is a Costa Rican-American professional soccer player who plays for Swedish club Haninge.
+Brian "Cobi" Span (born February 23, 1992) is a retired American professional soccer player who last played for Swedish club Haninge.

 Club career

 Span started out playing for FC Westchester as a youth player at age twelve.
 He stayed there for seven years and then went on to play two years of college soccer at the University of Virginia, scoring 12 goals and registering 8 assists during that time.

 During the summer of 2011 he trained in Europe with German club TSG 1899 Hoffenheim and Örebro SK in Sweden.
 After his sophomore season that autumn, the winger felt ready to go professional but MLS did not offer him a Generation Adidas contract.
 Instead, the North Salem native signed a two-year deal with Djurgårdens IF in Swedish Allsvenskan.

 Djurgårdens IF

 Span made his debut on May 20, 2012.
 He came on at the 65th minute, replacing Ricardo Santos, and played the rest of the match.
 Three days later he scored his first professional goal in his first game as a starter to equalize 1–1 against Helsingborgs IF.
 Span's contract was not renewed following the 2013 season.